Online Certificate in Professional Translation and Interpreting

 Our faculty have strong academic backgrounds and robust industry experience as translators, interpreters, and trainers.
 Click here to learn more about our wonderful team.

-Click here to follow our page and find information about translation and interpreting in the news, specific trainings, exchange information about specialized terminologies, jobs, etc.
+Click here to follow our page and find information about translation and interpreting in the news, specific trainings, exchange information about specialized terminologies, jobs, etc. Click on this link and watch program director providing information about the program and answering questions from prospective students.

 For more information about the courses and certificate, please contact Cristiano Mazzei, Director of Translator and Interpreter Training, at firstname.lastname@example.org or 413-545-6688.